Abbyy’s data capture SDK uses AI to onboard customers through mobile websites

 A typical use case might look like this: A customer receives an email link to complete a web application for a car loan.
 When they click on the link, they are taken to a website that asks them to scan in their driving license to automate the data input.

-Using the camera on their phone, the user can point the lens at their license and Abbyy’s smarts will automatically detect the image (it is not necessary to click a button), identifying the boundaries of the different sections, extracting the data, and inserting it into the relevant field on the form.
+Using the camera on their phone, the user can point the lens at their license and Abbyy’s smarts will automatically detect the object (it is not necessary to click a button), identifying the boundaries of the different sections, extracting the data, and inserting it into the relevant field on the form.

 If the car loan company requires verification of the applicant’s address, the user may be asked to scan another up-to-date document, such as a credit card statement or utility bill.